Publish a certificate

 Generating and publishing files for WKD

 Web Key Directory (WKD) is another way of distributing certificates.
-It defines a scheme which translates an email address into a URL (actually there are 2 schemes).
+It defines a scheme which translates an email address into a URL (actually there are two schemes).
 That corresponds to an accordingly configured webserver which delivers the certificates upon request.

 This requires the generation of files and directories complying with the scheme. sq